danilppzz/Cryptor/README.md

 - `digest` (optional): The hash algorithm.
 Default is 'sha512'.

-- Returns: The hashed string in the format salt$hash.
+- Returns: The hashed string in the format `salt$hash`.

 ### `compareSync(string, hashedString, iterations = 10000, keyLength = 64, digest = 'sha512')`